Chapter 2 The Pretravel Consultation Counseling & Advice for Travelers

 Increased exposure to ultraviolet (UV) radiation occurs near the equator, during summer months, at high elevation, and between 10 am and 4 pm.
 Reflection from the snow, sand, and water increases exposure, a particularly important consideration for snow skiing, beach activities, swimming, and sailing.
-In addition, several common medications may cause photosensitivity reactions in travelers:
+In addition, several common medications may cause photosensitivity reactions:

-Medical conditions such as connective tissue diseases, polymorphous light eruption, rosacea, and vitiligo can increase sun sensitivity, and alcohol consumption can lead to behavioral changes that increase the risk of sunburn.
+Medical conditions such as connective tissue diseases, polymorphous light eruption, rosacea, and vitiligo can increase sun sensitivity.
+Alcohol consumption can lead to behavioral changes that increase the risk of sunburn.

 Avoid Overexposure to the Sun

 Sun exposure is the most preventable risk factor for skin cancer, including melanoma.
 Staying indoors or seeking shade between 10 am and 4 pm is very important in limiting exposure to UV rays, particularly UVB rays.
+The intensity of UV rays varies seasonally, peaking at the solstice, and gets stronger at the equator and at high altitudes.
 Be aware that sunburn and sun damage can occur even on cloudy days.
-Sunburn can occur after as little as 10–15 minutes of unprotected sun exposure in a fair-skinned person.
+Sunburn can occur in a fair-skinned person after as little as 10–15 minutes of unprotected sun exposure.
 Tanning beds and sun lamps are also carcinogenic and should be avoided.

 Wide-brimmed hats, long sleeves, and long pants protect against UV rays.
 Tightly woven clothing and darker fabrics provide additional protection.
 High-UPF (ultraviolet protection factor >30) clothing is recommended for travelers at increased risk of sunburn or with a history of skin cancer.
 This type of clothing contains colorless compounds, fluorescent brighteners, or treated resins that absorb UV rays.
 Sunglasses that provide 100% protection against both UVA and UVB radiation are strongly recommended.

 Sun protection factor (SPF) defines the extra protection against UVB rays that a person receives by using a sunscreen.
 Although higher-SPF sunscreens provide more protection than lower-SPF sunscreens, SPF is not linear.
 An SPF 30 sunscreen does not offer twice the protection of SPF 15.
-Sunscreens that offer protection from both UVA and UVB rays are labeled “broad-spectrum SPF” and are recommended for best protection.
+Sunscreens with at least an SPF of 15 and that offer protection from both UVA and UVB rays (labeled “broad-spectrum SPF”) are recommended for best protection.

 Physical sunscreens contain titanium dioxide or zinc oxide, inorganic molecules that are confined to the stratum corneum and reflect and scatter both visible and UV light.
 They are effective, broad-spectrum sunscreens that protect against both UVA and UVB radiation.
 With the advent of nanotechnology, these products no longer cause an opaque white film on the skin and have become cosmetically acceptable for widespread use.
 They are recommended for people who burn easily or who take medications that may cause photosensitivity reactions.